 If a student has completed more than 60% of the semester, he or she has earned 100% of their aid.
 If the student withdraws from the College (either officially or unofficially) before completing 60% of the semester, he or she may have to repay any unearned federal monies that were already disbursed.
 The Financial Aid office will determine the date corresponding to the 60% completion of each semester, and examples of the Title IV Refund Formula results will be available by contacting the Financial Aid Office.

-A student’s withdrawal date will be determined by the College as (1) the date the student began the College’s withdrawal process, or the date the student officially notified the College of the intent to withdraw; (2) the midpoint of the semester if the student withdraws without notifying the College; or (3) the student’s last date of attendance at an academically-related event as documented by the College.
+A student’s withdrawal date will be determined by the College as the date the student began the College’s withdrawal process, or the date the student officially notified the College of the intent to withdraw; or the student’s last date of attendance at an academically-related event as documented by the College.